g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

     Post convergence Protection:Enabled, Fate sharing: No, Srlg: No, Node cost: 0 IPV6 UnicastMetric: 5
 ```
-We can see in the interfaces the Post Convergence Protection enabled.
+We can see "Post Convergence Protection: Enabled" on the interfaces.

-In the RIB we can see the backup path calculated with the TI-LFA:
+In the RIB, we can see the backup path calculated with TI-LFA:
 ```
 root@R1> show route table inet.3 protocol isis